 In FY2019, no serious violations of laws and regulations were reported.

 DMC recognizes bribery and corruption as serious risk factors that have the potential to significantly damage the reputation of the company, and is committed to preventing illegal acts as well as scandals due to a lack of awareness.

 DMC Group prohibits not only the inappropriate compensation of public servants and representatives of private companies for the purpose of gaining or maintaining business, but also the promise or approval of such inappropriate compensation.
-DMC also established Internal Rules that specify standards and approval processes for expenses regarding dining and other entertainment with business partners as well as the approval processes for such expenses, the management of business partners, and education and enlightenment activities for company executives and employees.
+DMC also established Internal Rules that specify standards and approval processes for expenses regarding dining and other entertainment, and continues providing business partner management and education and enlightenment activities for company executives and employees.
 Specifically, we require advance application for and detailed reporting after the use of customer-related entertainment expenses to prevent bribery and corruption.
 Any violation of these rules triggers the implementation of corrective measures and strict action against violators.

-DMC Group has established an Internal Reporting Desk to enhance the prevention and early detection of violations against laws and regulations and acts of dishonesty as well as to promote the improvement of its reliability in society.
+DMC Group has established an Internal Reporting Desk to enhance the prevention and early detection of violations against laws and regulations, and acts of dishonesty as well as to increase its reliability in society.
 DMC confirms the content of reports and consultations, takes corrective action and provides guidance.
 We also provide follow-up support to confirm that employees are not treated unfairly in order to provide appropriate protections.
 We received three reports and consultations in FY2019.

 DMC strives to increase employee awareness of compliance through seminars.
-In FY2018, we held seminars focusing on the Subcontract Act and CSR approaches with the participation of 43 individuals, including employees in managerial positions.
+In FY2019, we held seminars for six newly hired employees focusing on general violations against compliance.

 DMC recognizes the importance of personal and other information received from our customers.
 In line with this, we have established a system to control such information and work to increase employee awareness and knowledge of the appropriate handling thereof to enhance the management system.